 Let's start by setting up your Ancestry account.

 If you've had an account before, you'll need to remember what email address was associated with it.
-That email address is your username, and it's the email they'll send a reset password to for recovery purposes.
+That email address is your username, and it's the email they'll send a new password to if you ever need to reset it.

 If you are a member of the Church of Jesus Christ of Latter-Day Saints, before following any further steps on this page, I would highly recommend you see the quick start tutorial on my ward family history web page to set up your Ancestry account to work with FamilySearch.
 There, you'll also find instructions for importing up to four generations of your FamilySearch tree into Ancestry.